-The Notes section of Dr. Greger's seminal work, How Not to Die, is 134 pages long, with each page holding about 30 notes, making the total number of notes over 4,000.
-The book total is 562 pages long, making the notes section nearly a quarter of the book!

-If we want nutritional truth, it is likelier to be found in a well-referenced book like that, than in a fad diet book that reads more like a tabloid.
+The Notes section of Dr. Greger's seminal work, How Not to Die, is 134 pages long, with each page holding about 30 references, making the total number of notes over 4,000.
+The book total is 562 pages long, making the notes section nearly a quarter of the book!If we want nutritional truth, it is likelier to be found in a well-referenced book like that.